apache/bookkeeper/site/bps/BP-38-bookie-endpoint-discovery.md

 ### Compatibility, Deprecation, and Migration Plan

-The proposed change will be compatible with existing clients.
+The proposed change will be compatible with existing clients up to 4.10.x.

-It is possible that future client will need these new properties exposed by the Bookie
-- What impact (if any) will there be on existing users?
-- If we are changing behavior how will we phase out the older behavior?
-- If we need special migration tools, describe them here.
-- When will we remove the existing behavior?

 ### Test Plan

 New unit tests will be added to cover the code change.
 No need for additional integration tests.

 ### Rejected Alternatives